tools200ms/mpy_init/README.md

 4. **More powerful shell** - traditional shell (bash, ash) can be replaced with [ipython](https://github.com/ipython/ipython) or [Xonsh](https://xon.sh/) - shells developed in Python.
 These projects keep compatibility with traditional shells (and theirs pros), while providing also Python features (even more Pros!).

-## Limitations

-- Lack of build-in mechanism for process separation.

 # References

 - The MicroPython Project repository [link](https://github.com/micropython/micropython).